zenze-sama/markov_janken/README.md

 - 4
    - Removed scrolling text because its stupid.
    - Score display on top, qol fr
    - Hardcoded a 1 second delay when the erong move error is displayed for absolutely no reason :100:

+- 5
+   - Made a player history "dynamic board" that changes with every turn!
+Aesthetic fr.
+   - You can now see what moves of yours markov predicted by using the -lp flag (short for learned patterns).
+Btw this entire file output system, like making the markov_patterns.txt file and saving was made with Deepseek, I tried making it myself but wasted 5 hours on it for some reason :100: .

 </details>